 Pictured Recipe: Chocolate-Raspberry Oatmeal

 When building a blood-sugar-focused diet, try assembling a plate that includes protein, fat and carbohydrates.
 That way, you get the energy of carbs, plus the blood-sugar-stabilizing (and appetite-taming) effect of protein and fat.
-Olive oil is not only part of a heart-healthy diet, but has been shown to lower levels of A1C (an average of blood sugar over the last two months) and fasting blood sugar in patients with diabetes, according to a meta-analysis of 29 studies in Nutrition & Diabetes.
-And for those who didn't have diabetes, consuming olive oil was linked to a 16% lower risk of developing the disease, as the antioxidants in the oil may have a beneficial effect on glucose metabolism.
+Olive oil is not only part of a heart-healthy diet but has been shown to lower levels of A1C (an average of blood sugar over the last two months) and fasting blood sugar in patients with diabetes, according to a meta-analysis of 29 studies in Nutrition & Diabetes published in 2017.
+For those who didn't have diabetes, consuming olive oil was linked to a 16% lower risk of developing the disease, as the antioxidants in the oil may have a beneficial effect on glucose metabolism.
 Time to add a drizzle to your next salad!